Hera-7/customer-segmentation-churn-analysis/README.md

 **1. A small group of customers drives most of the revenue.**
 The top-performing customer segment (High Value) accounts for roughly 70% of total revenue, with the next tier (Loyal customers) adding another 15%.
 Everything else contributes only a small share.
 Looked at another way, the top 10% of customers by spend generate nearly two-thirds of all revenue.
 This pattern holds true internationally as well, not just in the UK.

-*What this means: retention efforts should focus mainly on this small, high-value group — keeping one of these customers is worth far more than keeping several low-spending ones.*
+*Action to take: retention efforts should focus mainly on this small, high-value group — keeping one of these customers is worth far more than keeping several low-spending ones.*

 **2. A meaningful share of revenue is at risk of being lost.**
 Using two different approaches gave consistent results: customers flagged as at-risk by their purchase behavior account for about £860,163 in revenue, while a predictive model estimates the figure at around £524,956 once individual churn likelihood is factored in.
 Separately, 910 customers have started buying noticeably less often than their usual pattern — this group is the clearest, most immediate list for follow-up.

 One finding stood out: the UK, despite being the larger and more established market, has a *higher* share of at-risk revenue than international customers (5.7% vs 3.2%).
 The assumption that overseas customers are the bigger churn risk doesn't hold here.

-*What this means: outreach shouldn't be limited to international markets — UK customers need equal attention.*
+*Action to take: outreach shouldn't be limited to international markets — UK customers need equal attention.*

 **3. The biggest warning sign is how recently someone last purchased — not how often or how much.**
 Among the three factors studied, how recently a customer last bought something was by far the strongest predictor of churn.
 Total spend was the second most important factor, and it works in the opposite direction — higher spenders are less likely to leave.
 How frequently someone buys mattered the least.

 Separately, looking at the earliest customer cohort (the only one with a full 12-month window of data), retention doesn't decline to zero over time — it drops sharply in the first month, then settles into a steady range and holds there.
 This suggests a stable base of repeat customers rather than one-time buyers.

-*What this means: campaigns aimed at winning back customers should be triggered by how long it's been since their last purchase, not by how often they've historically shopped.*
+*Action to take: campaigns aimed at winning back customers should be influenced by how long it's been since their last purchase, not by how often they've historically shopped.*

 **4. Recommendations**
 - Prioritize retention spend on the top-value customer segment first.